altair-graphql/altair/packages/altair-docs/docs/features/editor-capabilities.md

 ![docs menu](/assets/img/docs/other-tools-menu.png)

 ## In-context actions

 Altair provides several in-context actions for easily accessing several available functionalities.
 This includes:

 ### Sending query

 This action appears above each query, allowing you to easily select the query operation that is sent, even if you have multiple queries in your editor.
 Altair sends the entire document to the server and specifies the [`operationName`](https://graphql.org/learn/queries/#operation-name) for the current query.

-### Selecting upload files (beta)
+### Selecting upload files

-This action is available only in the new editor (still in beta).
+This action is available only in the new editor.
 It appears inline when you have a variable with the [`Upload`](https://github.com/jaydenseric/graphql-upload) scalar type.
 It allows you to easily select the files you want to [upload](/docs/features/file-upload) without having to add it in the variable section manually.

 ## Go to docs

 Quickly and easily view the docs for a field or type in your editor, by holding down the `Cmd` (in MacOS) or `Ctrl` (in Windows and Linux) and clicking it in the editor.

 ## Compress query